readonlynux/microg-flasher/README.md

 > **⚠️ WARNING:** **This module works with Google Play Services and Google Services Framework (Play Store (optional)).** If installed, uninstall it from [this link](https://github.com/readonlynux/gms-uninstaller).

+## 🐞 Known Bugs

+- microG services crash when Magisk is added to the Hide list.

 ## 🔹  microG all (recommended)

 This version includes all applications of microG.